BelenJM/Conservation-Genomics-course-DTU/ReadMe.md

    @pop: population of each individual (group size range: 6-12)
    @other: a list containing: elements without names
 ```
-What does this mean?
+What does all this mean?
 The first row is telling us that the data file is a genlight object, and inside we can find 232 rows of genotypes (so 232 individuals with genotype data).
 Each of the 232 individuals have genotypes from 21499 SNPs, from which there is an average of 1.26% of missing data.
 The optional content (introduced by "@") correspond to another additional matrix with further information about the SNPs or the individuals.

+The dataset we are working on consists on 232 individuals sampled from 23 populations all over Europe, Japan and Canada.
 You can have a look at the specific information of the populations [here](pop_info.txt)

 ### Filtering our dataset

-As a second step in a genomic analysis, we would need to filter the data.
+As a second step in a population genetics/genomic analysis, we would need to filter the SNP-data.
 There are many ways of filtering a dataset, and it all depends what we are interested in.
 One thing to remember is that whatever we choose for filtering steps, we would need to report all the steps, so other scientists can replicate our analysis and understand why the results are the way they are.
 Some of the parameters that genomicists filter their data on is in the % of missing data, or minor allele frequencies.
-For the sake of simplicity, we won't be doing any filtering process for our exercises today, for two reasons: (1) the dataset is of very good quality and it has already been filtered for some parameters (see the original article for details), and (2) for the sake of simplicity for today's main key messages (and one can spend lots of time in filtering - and one should!
-Unfortunately it is not our priority for today).
+For the sake of simplicity, we won't be doing any filtering process for our exercises today, for two reasons: (1) the dataset has already been filtered (see the original article for details), and (2) for simplicity (one can spend lots of time in filtering - and one should!).
+Of course you are very welcome to try different filters at home.

 ### Principal Component Analysis (PCA)